-The intent of RAD is to help preserve and improve low income housing by enabling PHAs and owners of private, HUD-assisted housing to leverage Section 8 rental assistance contracts to raise private debt and equity for capital improvements.
+The intent of RAD is to help preserve and improve HUD-assisted low-income housing by enabling PHAs and owners of private, HUDassisted housing to leverage Section 8 rental assistance contracts to raise private debt and equity for capital improvements.
 RAD has two components.

-Key Features of the First Component.
-The first component initially allowed up to 60,000 units of public housing and Mod Rehab program units to compete for permission to convert their existing federal assistance to project-based Housing Choice Vouchers (PBVs) or to Section 8 project-based rental assistance (PBRA) by September 30, 2015.
-HUD proposed to limit the number of Mod Rehab units converted under the component to 1,250 units.
+Key Features of the First Component

+Since the "FY18 Appropriations Act," up to 455,000 units of public housing and Mod Rehab Program units are allowed to compete for permission to convert their existing federal assistance to project-based Housing Choice Vouchers (PBVs) or to Section 8 project-based rental assistance (PBRA) by September 30, 2024.
+Because the "FY18 Appropriations Act" expanded the number of units that could be converted far beyond the FY17 cap of 225,000 units, HUD eliminated the RAD wait list.
+In its place, HUD posted an "Applications Under Review" list.
+This article will focus on the public housing first component.
+However, a brief presentation of the key features of the second component precedes a deeper discussion of the first component.